Moveable Transactions Reform in Scotland

 • Sellers will be able to grant a “Day 1” assignation of present and future Scottish receivables in favour of a funder by electronic registration in the new Register of Assignations.

-• There will be no need for Scottish declarations of trust granted by a seller in favour of a funder to be built into documentation and systems.
+• There will be no need for Scottish declarations of trust granted by a seller in favour of a funder to be built into paper documentation and systems.

 • There will be an ability to take a new Statutory Pledge over high-value Scottish tangible moveable assets and intellectual property.